 The Great Fire of 1835 wiped out the majority of Lower Manhattan south of Wall Street.
 In the wake of the devastation, Stone Street was rebuilt to house retail businesses, merchants and importers.
 Despite Stone Street’s popularity in the 1800’s–with its close proximity to New York’s ports–the area fell into despair as Manhattan headed into the 20th century.
 During the mid-1800s into the early 1900s, the Eno family owned a large portfolio of real estate along Stone Street.
 The Eno family was instrumental in the 20th century renaissance of the Stone Street neighborhood.

 In 1996, the New York City Landmarks Preservation Commission designated Stone Street as a historical district.

 85 Broad Street: The Passageway to Stone Street

 Goldman Sachs’ development of 85 Broad Street was a definitive moment in Stone Street’s history.
 Prior to 85 Broad Street, Stone Street spanned from Broadway to Hanover Square.
-The building””which has housed Goldman Sachs headquarters for over three centuries””was almost built near the Museum of Modern Art as opposed to in Lower Manhattan.
+The building was almost built near the Museum of Modern Art as opposed to in Lower Manhattan.